-RL 5710 Advanced Diagnostic Testing and the 3 Credits Improvement of Reading and Writing

-Diagnostic and instructional issues presented include reading and writing development; factors related to reading and writing disabilities; varied approaches to individual diagnosis and proven emergent reading, corrective, and standardized tests; and authentic assessments currently used in reading and special education programs.
-Seminars in conjunction with the practicum emphasize peer coaching and the application of current literacy research.
-May be repeated with the permission of the instructor.
+RL 5710 Advanced Diagnostic Testing and the 3 Credits Improvement of Reading and Writing ties; varied approaches to individual diagnosis and proven emergent reading, corrective, and standardized tests; and authentic assessments currently used in reading and special education programs.
+Students will demonstrate skills in the understanding of the statistical characteristics, administration of formal and informal diagnostic reading tools, the development of individual reading intervention goals and objectives for remediation and the use of formative, summative and progress monitoring tools in assessing growth and designing interventions.
+This course may be repeated with the permission of the instructor.